Campaign of the Month: October 2017

-Born on July 19th, 1992 to an immigrant Japanese father and a third generation Japanese American mother, Kyrstin Nakamura was raised in Portland and immersed in the deeply traditional values of her father.
-The oldest of three children (all girls), she excelled academically eventually graduating high school as the salutatorian of her graduating class.
-Along the way she pursued an array of extracurricular activities, including piano, tennis, and chess at the insistence of her parents with the drive so typical of an oldest child.
+Born on July 19th, 1992 to an immigrant Japanese father and a third-generation Japanese-American mother, Kyrstin Nakamura was raised in Portland and immersed in the deeply traditional values of her father.
+The oldest of three children (all girls), she excelled academically and graduated high school as the salutatorian of her graduating class.
+She pursued an array of extracurricular activities along the way at her father’s insistence, including piano, tennis, and chess, all with the drive so typical of an oldest child.

-With full ride scholarship options to a number of schools available, she choose the University of Washington to pursue her undergraduate degree, deciding to remain close to her family.
+With full ride scholarship options to a number of schools available, she chose the University of Washington to pursue her undergraduate degree.
+It was a good school and let her remain close to her family.
 Less than two hundred miles away, she presumed that she would regularly commute home.
 Such was not the case.
-In Seattle, Kyrstin found a degree of freedom from the choking oppression of her home life at school, and throughout her freshmen year found herself growing further apart from her family even as she developed a broader social life on campus.
-For her mother this was a natural move for her daughter, growing in her independence.
-For her father it was a typical acting out that he had come to expect from those overly ‘Americanized’ children.
+In Seattle, Kyrstin found a degree of freedom from the choking oppression of her home life at school, and throughout her freshman year found herself growing further apart from her family even as she developed a broader social life on campus.
+For her mother this growing independence was a natural move for her daughter.
+For her father, it was the acting out that he had come to expect from overly ‘Americanized’ children.
 The subject became a topic of significant tension between her parents, driving a wedge between them over their ‘wayward’ daughter.
-The conflict became more pronounced over the summer of her freshman year when she returned home for a month of nearly unbearable scrutiny before departing on a ‘road trip’ with several school friends (in truth more than anything a way to get away from her father and the growing bickering between her parents).
+The conflict got worse over the summer of her freshman year when she returned home for a month of nearly unbearable scrutiny before departing on a ‘road trip’ with several school friends—in truth more than anything a way to get away from her father and the growing bickering between her parents.

 Perhaps the friction was inevitable, and perhaps it would have eventually led to outright conflict even under normal conditions.
 Such was not the case.
-Late in the first semester of her sophomore year Kryrstin attended an off campus fraternity party where she was set upon by an aggressive University of Washington football player.
-Lured into the basement of the house he attempted to rape her and, as she resisted, became violent, first slapping, then striking, then throwing her around the basement lounge as she scratched at his face, struck him with available objects, and kicked him in the groin as she tried to escape and fight back.
+Late in the first semester of her sophomore year Kryrstin attended an off-campus fraternity party where she was set upon by an aggressive UW football player.
+He lured into the basement of the house and attempted to rape her.
+When she resisted, he became violent, first slapping, then striking, then throwing her around the basement lounge as she scratched at his face, struck him with available objects, and kicked him in the groin as she tried to escape and fight back.
 Ultimately, after throwing her through a glass table, as he moved in on her dazed form, she snatched a piece of broken glass and stabbed him in the throat.
 Emerging from the basement to the still ongoing party dazed, beaten, her clothing in shreds, covered in blood, and her hands sliced to ribbons by the broken glass she was first taken for medical treatment, then (while in the hospital) police questioning when the body of her attacker was found.

 It was towards the end of the semester, months after her attack, that Jonathan finally revealed his hand.
-Kyrstin was angry – always angry – at the school, at the police, at her family, angry at the entire circumstance that had torn her life apart.
-She stubbornly clung to it, refusing to surrender, refusing to be broken, but was an all too perfect candidate for what Jonathan offered her.
-One moment she was walking back to her dorm room from the library, the next she was seated in a comfortably appointed room looking at a faintly familiar face.
-He spoke as though he could read her thoughts, calm, patient, precise.
+Kyrstin was angry—always angry—at the school, at the police, at her family, angry at the entire circumstance that had torn her life apart.
+She stubbornly clung to it, refusing to surrender, refusing to be broken, but was an all-too perfect candidate for what Jonathan offered her.
+One moment, she was walking back to her dorm room from the library.
+The next, she was seated in a comfortably appointed room looking at a faintly familiar face.
+He spoke as though he could read her thoughts.
+He was calm, patient, precise.
 He extended an offer, of fellowship, of purpose, of freedom from the pressures now upon her.
 An offer that defied all belief and rationality, that all but proved his insanity.
 An offer she couldn’t refuse.

-Beyond her instruction in thaumaturgy, beyond the basic of medical knowledge imparted on her, beyond lessons in the intricacies of Kindred politics and etiquette, Jonathan also endeavored to impress upon her the night to night realities of her Requiem.
+Beyond her instruction in thaumaturgy, beyond the basic of medical knowledge imparted on her, beyond lessons in the intricacies of Kindred politics and etiquette, Jonathan also endeavored to impress the Requiem’s night-to-night realities upon his childe.
 That mortal ties were important in whatever form they might take, but that she must not allow them to control her.
 That dispassion, rational, and selfish thinking had a place, but must be tempered by a degree of conscience.
-That she must continue to cultivate her own interests beyond clan and thaumaturgy: in particular he emphasized that the high level maths she had studied in life were an excellent escape from the All-Night Society and the constant intrigues that would consume her if she allowed them to.
+That she must continue to cultivate her own interests beyond clan and thaumaturgy: in particular, he emphasized that the high-level maths she had studied in life were an excellent escape from the All-Night Society and the constant intrigues that would consume her if she allowed them to.